xacaxulu/rails_vagrant_docker_dev/README.md

 The main idea here is that you edit your code locally on your host laptop but you execute specs/database migrations inside of Vagrant against the Docker container.
 This is so that all the heavy lifting is done on the exact same Docker image that you'll containerize in production.

+Travis-CI both builds the docker image and container and executes specs against it (see .travis.yml).
+After a successful build, Travis can push the image to a repository, making it the canonical build image if either the codebase or the Dockerfile is updated.

 The other benefit is that everyone can have the exact same development environment via Vagrant while still using their own Text Editors / IDEs and Browsers.

 # Edit Code Locally => Test/Execute in Vagrant against Docker